 - be a not-for-profit sport, recreation or community organisation incorporated under the WA Associations Incorporation Act 1987 and have maintained that status since its inception.
-The group must demonstrate equitable access to the public; and - have been operational within the boundaries of the City of Joondalup for the period of time applied for and have provided service to the residents of the City.
+The group must demonstrate equitable access to the public; and - have been operational within the boundaries of suburbs/localities within the current boundaries of the City of Joondalup for the period of time applied for and have provided service to the residents of the City.